Canon M3 vs M50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M3 and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the M50 have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Canon M50 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.